TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Vulnerability Scanners

-### Maintain Backups of Cybersecurity Tools
-Critical systems must be backed up and stored in a way that prevents their being accessible from the network.
-Often connected backups are targeted for encryption or deletion.

-- Test recovery from backups at least annually for critical data, servers, and domains.
+## SIEM Content
+SIEM content shall be created and maintained by the ICS SecOps Team.
+This content will focus on usable dashboards, widgets, queries, reports, alerts, etc. in the realms of operations, troubleshooting, compliance, and cybersecurity.

-## Internally-Gathered Indicators of Compromise
+### Internally-Gathered Indicators of Compromise
 True-positive incidents may provide valuable indicators of compromise (IOC) including file names, URLs, IP addresses, domains, etc. that could reveal compromise of other systems being monitored.
 These internal IOCs and their respective details shall be tracked in such a way that allows Incident Responders to quickly find, study, and respond to ongoing investigations.
 Details shall include the context in which the IOC was first observed, when it will expire, and where it is currently being leveraged for automated detection.

 Internal IOCs shall be reviewed annually and each time it is referenced during an investigation.
 If the IOC is determined to still be of value, its expiration shall be extended based on the review date.

-## Detection Deployment Prioritization
+### Detection Deployment Prioritization
 The priority in which detections (signatures, alerts, etc.) will be deployed is outline in the below table.
 Alerts related to exploits characteristics listed higher in the table have a higher priority for detection development.
 An authoritive stance on prioritization ensures the team deploying detections aligns properly with the risk appetite and provides clarity on the workload and detection team bench strength.

 | Exploit Characteristics                   | Affecting Assets with these Characteristics |